Upgrading Heptapod from an old version

 • Heptapod 0.31.2 (GitLab 14.9.5)

-Please see the details for each versions below.
+Please see the details for each version below.

 Before Heptapod 0.19